PRISM (TV channel): Launch and early years

 PRISM launched at 5:30 p.m.
 Eastern Time on September 1, 1976; it debuted with a message by announcer Hugh Gannon: "Good evening, everyone.
 PRISM, the pay-television network, is on the air."
 Following this was the first movie to be broadcast on PRISM, the 1975 film The Wind and the Lion.
 Ten days later on September 10, the channel aired its first sports telecast: a Major League Baseball game between the Philadelphia Phillies and the Chicago Cubs.
-At its launch, PRISM only had six subscribers, all located in Upper Darby, Pennsylvania.
+At its launch, PRISM only had six subscribers, all located in Upper Darby Township, Pennsylvania.

 The network was founded by Edward M. Snider, the owner of the Philadelphia Flyers NHL team and Spectacor, co-owner of PRISM as well as the owner of the Flyers and The Spectrum; 20th Century Fox initially held a 50% ownership interest in the channel.
 PRISM's administrative offices were located on City Avenue in the Philadelphia suburb of Bala Cynwyd, while its studios, production and master control facilities were all situated at the event level of The Spectrum at Broad Street and Pattison Avenue in South Philadelphia.

 Snider convinced the Philadelphia 76ers and Philadelphia Phillies to allow the channel to televise their home games, after the two teams expressed concern that broadcasting games would hurt attendance; the teams' concerns subsided when they discovered PRISM broadcasts had no effect on the number of spectators who attended their respective games at The Spectrum and Veterans Stadium and helped them earn additional revenue from carrying the home game telecasts.